ptpeck357/BattleBlocks/README.md

   <li>Each player has a login and accrues points indefinitely from round-to-round.</li>
   <li>High scoring players appear on the "Wall of Fame" in the leaderboard section of the site.</li>
   <li>$BlockCoins$ are only useful in the round in which they were earned, and do not persist to future games.</li>
-  <li>It is not common for players to clear the board completely, so typically the rounds will end when a player clicks "End Game".</li>
+  <li>It is not common for players to clear the board completely, so rounds usually end when a player clicks "End Game".</li>
 </ul>

 <hr>